Dave and Austin

 My boy passed December 27th 2020.
 We ended up getting to spend over 3 more years together which I cherished more than ever.
 He was happy and healthy till the end.
 It goes to show you that a lot of love and research can go a long way.
 Austin is the whole reason 'for me' why Hemp4paws was started.
 I want to share my stories with others and let people know there is always hope.
 Though every day I miss him I know he will live on through Hemp4paws and in my heart.

 This is why I thought it was important to open a Pet store.
-My goal is to focus on educating others on why dogs need a proper, healthier diet so the can strive and live life to the fullest.
+My goal is to focus on educating others on why dogs need a proper, healthier diet so the can thrive and live life to the fullest.

 Devon Murtagh & Dax the Dalmatian: You are what you eat.